Anuradis/interview-task-frontend-master/README.md

 # Bus stops interview task

+## Functionality Overview

+Entry Page - Viewing Bus Lines at http://localhost:8080:

+Users see the "Timetable" page with navigation links for "Bus Lines" and "Stops", where "Bus Lines" is active.
+"Bus Lines" are listed in ascending order.
+Clicking a bus line reveals "Bus Stops", sorted by default and sortable by stop order.
+Selecting a bus stop displays "Time" entries, sorted in ascending order.
+Stops Page - Viewing Stops at http://localhost:8080/stops:

+Users see the "Timetable" page with navigation links for "Bus Lines" and "Stops", where "Stops" is active.
+A search bar filters "Bus Stops", initially showing all stops sorted by default.
+Users can sort "Bus Stops" by stop order using an icon.

 ## Notes

 This app was created as part of an interview task to allow users to preview bus data.